fog/fog/docs/storage/index.markdown

 More clouds?
 How much extra stuff will you have to do for these services!?!
 Hardly anything needs to change, you just have to pass slightly different credentials in, but I'm getting ahead of myself.

+Check out the Amazon S3 Storage page for further details, <a href="/storage/aws.html">AWS Storage</a>.

 ## Google Cloud Storage

 Sign up <a href="http://gs-signup-redirect.appspot.com/">here</a> and get your credentials <a href="https://storage.cloud.google.com/m">here</a> under the section "Interoperable Access".